How to Choose a Time Clock

 Why use a time clock?

-Beyond recording employee hours, consider the benefits:
+Beyond recording employee hours, consider the following benefits:

 Keep employees honest.
 If an employee clocks in late, then they are late.
 An indisputable record is now etched on their timesheet to prove it.
-There may be excuses, but that's a different story.

 Types of time clocks